marmelab/react-admin/docs/Actions.md

 ## Adding Side Effects to Actions

-Just like for the `withDataProvider`, you can associate side effects to a fetch action declaratively by setting the appropriate keys in the action `meta`.
+Just like for the `useDataProvider` hook, you can associate side effects to a fetch action declaratively by setting the appropriate keys in the action `meta`.

 So the side effects will be declared in the action creator rather than in the component.
 For instance, to display a notification when the `COMMENT_APPROVE` action is successfully dispatched, add the `notification` meta: